ShauryaParmar2102/Inventory-Management-System-Frontend/README.md

 ---

-# 🧠 What I Practiced

-Building this project gave me experience working across a complete full-stack application.

 ## ⚛️ Frontend Development

 I practiced:

 - ⚛️ Building interfaces with **React**
 - 🔷 Using **TypeScript** with React
-- 🧩 Creating and working with reusable components
+- 🧩 Creating reusable components
 - 🧭 Navigation with **React Router**
 - 🔒 Creating protected routes
 - 📝 Building and validating forms with **React Hook Form**
 - 🎨 Building dashboard interfaces with **Ant Design**
 - 📊 Displaying data with **Recharts**
-- 🔄 Managing application state with **Redux Toolkit**
+- 🔄 Managing state with **Redux Toolkit**
 - 🌐 Making API requests with **RTK Query**
-- 🔎 Implementing search and filtering
+- 🔎 Implementing search, filtering and pagination
-- 📄 Working with pagination
 - 🪟 Working with modals
 - 🐛 Debugging React and TypeScript errors